openziti/ziti/doc/002-local-dev.md

 ### Initialize the Environment

-You'll need to define two environment variables that are employed by the included controller and router configuration YAML files.
-The must be exported to child processes of the current shell.
+You'll need to export two environment variables that are employed by the included controller and router configuration YAML files.
+These are needed in each shell where you'll run a controller or router process.
+You could manage them all as background processes in a single shell, but it's easier to use separate shells for each if only to have a dedicated view for the log messages of each process.

 1. `ZITI_SOURCE`: the parent directory of this Git repo's checked-out copy